-Both of our Papua New Guinea bird tours require domestic flights as this is the only way to get around this large country with a poor and potentially unsafe road network.
-We usually use scheduled flights (e.g., Air Niugini and Airline Papua New Guinea), but occasionally use chartered flights organized by our local team on the ground.
-Please refer to the tour-specific documents for further details, including important information on baggage allowance for these flights.
-We will let you know if your tour will make use of any chartered flights so you can adjust your weight allowances accordingly.
+Both of our Papua New Guinea bird tours require domestic flights, since this is the only way to get around this large country with a poor and potentially unsafe road network.
+We usually use scheduled flights (e.g., Air Niugini and Airline Papua New Guinea).
+Please refer to the tourspecific documents for further details, including important information on baggage allowance for these flights.

-Domestic flights are frequently delayed and cancelled by the local airlines (mainly due to poor weather conditions or "operational" reasons), so patience is required as we will try and work around delays and sort out replacement flights if needed.
+Domestic flights are frequently delayed and cancelled by the local airlines (mainly due to poor weather conditions or "operational" reasons), so patience is required as we try and work around delays and sort out replacement flights if needed.
 Flight schedule changes are a common daily occurrence.
 It goes without saying that any flight delays and cancellations (and any costs associated with changes) are beyond our control, though we will endeavor to get issues resolved as quickly as possible.

-Baggage allowance on domestic scheduled flights is usually 35 pounds (lbs) / 16 kilograms (kgs) and on the chartered flights it will be 22 lbs (10 kgs).
-Hand luggage for domestic scheduled flights will be limited to 15 lbs (7kgs) but for chartered flights the limit will be 11 lbs (5kgs).
+Baggage allowance on domestic scheduled flights is usually 35 pounds (lbs) / 16 kilograms (kgs).
+Hand luggage for domestic scheduled flights will be limited to 15 lbs (7kgs).
 Please note that excess baggage can be stored by our local team in a secure place.
-Weight limits must be strictly observed, particularly for our chartered flights on our main PNG birding tour (if we use them) where soft-sided duffle bags are required rather than large hard cases.
+Weight limits must be strictly observed.
 Further details are contained within the tour-specific information for each tour.

-Please keep your boarding passes and luggage tracking tags given to you by the airline with you when you depart the plane and the airport, because you may need to show these when exiting the airport with your bags, so security personnel are happy you are only removing your own bags.
+Please keep your boarding passes and luggage tracking tags, given to you by the airline, with you when departing the plane and airport.
+You may need to show these when exiting the airport with your bags, so that security personnel can check that you are removing only your own bags.